Firm

 Family-Based Immigration

-We assist individuals and families seeking “green cards” and permanent residency as U.S. citizens.
+We assist individuals and families seeking permanent residency, the so-called “green cards,” and U.S. citizenship.
 The process for obtaining permanent residency and citizenship is complex.
 We analyze each client’s detailed history to determine the most advantageous approach for each client.
 We then advise clients on potential issues, prepare the required legal documentation, and represent clients in connection with correspondence and proceedings before the Department of Homeland Security, the Department of State, Department of Labor, and Department of Justice.

 Background and Personal